A Midnight Clear (1992, Keith Gordon)

 We begin by exploring not the distant corners of Europe this small Intelligence unit inhabits, but the architecture of the faces and souls of the men in the squadron: sad-faced, terrified Mother (Gary Sinise), caring and hopeful Will Knott (Ethan Hawke), and heavily compassionate and responsible Father (Frank Whaley) above all.
 The entire cast is phenomenal at articulating facially, verbally, physically the strange remote dread and hopelessness of their state as they hole up in an abandoned house to keep an eye on a nearby German company that they gradually learn intends to surrender rather than fight on the forthcoming last major offensive of the war.

-This is the second film directed by former actor Keith Gordon, so splendid and believable in films like Dressed to Kill, and like his witty Wellesian debut, The Chocolate War, about the politicized happenings of a fundraiser at a prep school, it stands as one of the best and starkest movies about young men I have ever seen.
+This is the second film directed by former actor Keith Gordon, so splendid and believable in films like Dressed to Kill, and like his witty Wellesian debut The Chocolate War about the politicized happenings of a fundraiser at a prep school, it stands as one of the best and starkest movies about young men I have ever seen.
 Visually as well, his work is sumptuous and conceptually nearly perfect; it’s a pity he’s only directed five films, working these days mostly in television, but I have high hopes that he’s able to create more in the future.
 A Midnight Clear has struggled for recognition over the last few decades; you can’t even buy it in this country in its original aspect ratio, which is criminal.
+[2020 note: Shout!
+Factory is finally releasing the film on these shores as intended this spring; also, multi-region capable viewers have had access to a Second Slight blu-ray for several years now.]
 For this film alone, Gordon deserves to be known as some sort of a master, and he should have been given so many more opportunities after this than he was — after a fraught production, he managed to turn in this sobering, galvanizing movie that cries out, begs, to be seen and understood.
 Put The Chocolate War and A Midnight Clear on your Netflix queue promptly (you still get the discs from Netflix, too, right?
 Right!?) — I’ll be doing the same for Mother Night the second I finish posting this review.